labattaria/feedback-poster-client/README.md

 - **Vite** - A fast and modern build tool that provides lightning-fast hot module replacement (HMR) for development, optimized for frameworks
 - **React** - Library used for building user interfaces, particularly for single-page applications where you need a fast, interactive experience
 - **React Router DOM** - Routing library for managing navigation in React apps
+- **TypeScript** – Static typing for safer and more maintainable code
 - **SASS** - CSS preprocessor with advanced features like variables and nesting

 The full list of dependencies can be found in the **package.json** file.